beyzanurkeskin/Handwritten-Letter-and-Person-Recognition-Project/README.md

 - Matplotlib

 ## Dataset
-We collected a dataset by asking individuals to write letters of the Turkish alphabet.
-Participants provided their written letters along with signatures to grant permission for data usage.
-The dataset includes images of handwritten letters and corresponding signature images.
+We collected a dataset by asking individuals to write both uppercase and lowercase letters of the Turkish alphabet.
+Participants provided their written letters along with signatures to grant permission for data usage in order to follow KVKK rules.
+The dataset includes images of handwritten letters.
 ### Data Collection Process
 Letter Writing: Participants were requested to write letters of the Turkish alphabet on paper.